 4. Turn the heat off, cover the pan completely, and leave the mixture sitting at room temperature for twelve hours.

 5. After the 12 hours have passed, stir the tea vigorously to disperse the remnants of the herbs throughout the mixture* and pour it into a container of your choice.
 Open top containers work well for convenience when you need to stir the tea before pouring each dose.
 Refrigerate the tea.
+You can use any type of jar or pitcher that you'd normally use for iced tea.

 *We STRONGLY RECOMMEND that you leave the herb particles in the tea.
 Because these are powdered herbs, you don't have to strain anything - the herbs are fine and meant to be taken into the body as you drink the tea.
 The herbs increase the efficacy level of this tea.